qwilka/blog-resources/drafts/smcentee.rst

 	    print(f" z={z}") if z else print()
 	    return x - y - z

-Inconveniently, the arguments of function ``subx`` do not correspond with the parameter names in our study, so we need to supply a mapping to indicate how the node attributes should be applied to ``subx``.
+Inconveniently, the arguments of function ``subx`` do not correspond with our adopted parameter naming scheme, so we need to supply a mapping to indicate how the node parameters/ attributes should be applied to ``subx``.
 We will also introduce a new parameter as instance attribute ``base.c``: